 Miriam Blikmans, Research Master student at the University of Utrecht, The Netherlands

 Miriam is a research master student at the University of Utrecht, the Netherlands.
 She is specializing in the development and socialization in childhood and adolescence.
 During her master, she will also obtain her clinical degree in pedagogics.
 In her future career she would like to bring research and practice closer together.
 Feel free to contact her through email (miblikmans[at]msn.com) or Twitter @mimabli.

 Angelina Brotherhood, Doctoral researcher at the Institute of Sociology, University of Vienna, Austria

 Angelina is a doctoral researcher at the University of Vienna, Austria.
 Her thesis is a mixed-methods study on how perceived characteristics of everyday spaces relate to substance use in socially integrated users.
 She trained as a sociologist and entered the drug prevention field in 2007 as an intern at the United Nations Office on Drugs and Crime (UNODC).
 Since then, she has worked on various policy- and practice-related activities, including evidence reviews and quality standards in drug prevention.
-She has been an EUSPR member since 2010 and is currently serving on the EUSPR Board as the early-careers lead (until 2017).
+Having joined the EUSPR in 2010, she served on the EUSPR Board and led the EUSPR Early Careers Forum from 2014 to 2017.
 You can find her on Twitter as @pbm_AB.

 Dr Martha Canfield, Researcher at the National Addiction Centre, Institute of Psychiatry, Psychology & Neuroscience, King’s College London, UK